douglasgreen/outlines/computing/programming_languages/javascript.md

 ## Working with APIs and AJAX

 Working with APIs and AJAX in JavaScript is an essential skill for modern web development.
-Let\'s break down the key topics:
+Let's break down the key topics:

 ### 1. Understanding APIs and RESTful Services